evgmesh/OOPinIoT/README.md

 2. Comparison operator less than ( < ) that compares two times
 3. Addition operator ( + ) that adds two times
 4. Subtract operator ( - ) that subtracts two times.
-5. Pre and post increment operators ( ++ ).
+5. Pre- and post-increment operators ( ++ ).
 Both operators increment the time by one minute.

-Your class should work with the test program below. <br>
 Note that your class must have a default constructor that initializes time to 0:00.<br>
 Addition must make times to roll over to “next day” but doesn’t have to keep track of days. <br>
 For example, adding 14:30 and 13:45 should result in 4:15 or adding 18:30 and 5:37 should yield 0:07.